sktime/mentoring/internships/projects_2026.md

 Mentors: RecreationalMath

-Expected size of project: 175 or 350 hour, depending on the choice of model and enhancement picked by the contributor.
+Expected size of project: 350 hour, depending on the choice of model and enhancement picked by the contributor.

 Difficulty: moderate